bring/hedwig/README.md

 Docs are auto generated from the components markdown file.
 The filename will generate the menu name and URL.
 It is recommended to save the documentation files together with your components.

 ## Disclaimers
+We will not support changes and updates on older major releases of Hedwig.
 Users of the Hedwig repo are responsible for
 - Staying up to date on changes made - in code *and* guidelines.
 The best place to stay updated is in the #hedwig Slack channel
 - Following the guidelines, which also include best practices and correct brand implementation.